yekesys/eusebian_canons/README.md

 The OGNTsort numbers are found in the repository.

 See <a href="https://github.com/eliranwong/OpenGNT" target="_blank">https://github.com/eliranwong/OpenGNT</a>.

+The source of the Greek New Testament is "OpenGNT_BASE_TEXT.zip" in the root of the "OpenGNT" repository in GitHub.

 The main text of Open Greek New Testament Project, OGNT in short, is released under the following license: